Neural Machine Translation in Linear Time: ByteNet

 \subsection{Masked One-dimensional Convolutions}

-Given a target string $\vec{t} = t_0,...,t_{n}$ the target network embeds each of the first $n$ tokens $t_0,...,t_{n-1}$ via a look-up table (the $n$ tokens $t_1,...,t_{n}$ serve as targets for the predictions).
-The resulting embeddings are concatenated into a tensor of size $1 \times n \times 2d$ where $d$ is the number of inner channels in the network.
-The target network applies masked one-dimensional convolutions \citep{van2016pixel} to the embedding tensor that have a masked kernel of size $k$.
+The decoder applies masked one-dimensional convolutions \citep{van2016pixel} to the input embedding tensor that have a masked kernel of size $k$.
 The masking ensures that information from future tokens does not affect the prediction of the current token.
-The operation can be implemented either by zeroing out some of the weights on a wider kernel of size $2k-1$ or by padding the output map.
+The operation can be implemented either by zeroing out some of the weights of a wider kernel of size $2k-1$ or by padding the input map.